 Some additional equipment which is standard in most specialty coffee shops but missing from a lot of home setups is a set of scales and a timer.
 Being able to weigh your dose and your yield, and accurately follow a recipe, is the easiest way to improve consistency in your coffee.
 Although you can buy very responsive and accurate coffee scales, a simple digital kitchen scale with accuracy to 0.1g will help you get started.
 It is still possible to brew good coffee without these items, but it is so much easier to brew excellent coffee with the help of a few extra tools.

-Next week we will look at everything that goes into pulling great shots of espresso.
-Your homework between now and then is to get yourself some great, fresh coffee to work with when the next episode lands.
+In the next lesson we will look at everything that goes into pulling great shots of espresso.
+Before you dive into the next lesson, get yourself some great, fresh coffee to work with.
+It will make the dial in process a lot easier, and the coffee much tastier!

 Excited for the next episode?
 Make sure you've learnt everything from this week before clicking the link to move on.